Biomedical Informatics and Data Science (NLM)

 Please pay particular attention to the research areas of biomedical informatics and data science that NLM supports (See Purpose of the NLM below.), and to the required curriculum for both PhD students and postdocs (See NLM Curriculum Plan below.).

-If you are recruiting a postdoc for a start later than Jan.
-1, 2025, please contact Melissa Glueck glueck@rice.edu so she can keep you informed about future application opportunities.
+If you are recruiting a postdoc for a start later than July 1, 2025, please contact Melissa Glueck glueck@rice.edu so she can keep you informed about future application opportunities.

 Deadlines:

-Before Friday, Sept.
-27: To ensure the proposed project is appropriate for this training program, applicants must discuss their proposed project with the NLM Steering Committee member from their institution (See list below.).
+Before TBD: To ensure the proposed project is appropriate for this training program, applicants must discuss their proposed project with the NLM Steering Committee member from their institution (See list below.).
 The applicant should send an email with a brief description of the project, the NLM domain to which it belongs (See Purpose of the NLM section below for the domains.), and the names and affiliations of both mentors.

-Friday, Sept.
-27, before 11:59 pm:
+TBD, before 11:59 pm:

 a. required Letters of Intent are due (See Applications section below for required content.);